ms-studio/minimalistic-event-manager/readme.txt

 The plugin has two settings that can be modified with a few lines in your functions.php file:

 * You can limit it to specific post types.
 * You can use an "alpha" mode, which gives you a blank input field for each date.
-This can be useful if you need to enter dates that don't fit the predefined format.
+This can be useful if you need to enter dates that don’t fit the predefined format.

 See the online documentation for the full instructions.